rrajgor04/RiddhiBookStore/RiddhiBookStore/README.txt

 228am
 deleted some unlocated files and moved index view of category to its place. copied _viewstart and _viewimport files to views folder of category

+235am
+Now geting this error on the browser
+InvalidOperationException: Unable to resolve service for type 'RiddhiBooks.DataAccess.Repository.IRepository.IUnitOfWork' while attempting to activate 'RiddhiBookStore.Areas.Admin.Controllers.CategoryController'.

+237am
+solved above error by adding "services.AddScoped<IUnitOfWork, UnitOfWork>();" the correct option in this line of statup.cs file